codedeviate/dynamicconfig/README.md

 If an array is supplied as an argument then the values of this array will be used as keys to fuse.

+### fuseAll()
+Will create a fuse for all keys in the config.

+### listFuseable(callback)
+Will loop through the config and call the callback with the key for this entry making it possible to call addFuse for specific entries.

 ### blowOnFuse(): boolean
 Returns true if an exception will be thrown when trying to set a fused key.